trackle-iot/liblightmodbus/doc/ModbusSlave.3lightmodbus.md

 `

 ### Tidying up
-In order to free memory allocated by the library and finish use of the library, **modbusSlaveEnd** should be called on the status structure.
+In order to finish use of the library, **modbusSlaveEnd** should be called on the status structure.
+The whole dynamically allocated memory will be then freed.

 ## SEE ALSO
 modbusSlaveInit(3lightmodbus), modbusSlaveEnd(3lightmodbus)